biobakery/anadama2/doc/source/guides.rst

   >>> map(str, t.depends)
   ['wget -qO- checkip.dyndns.com > my_ip.txt', '/usr/bin/wget']
   >>> t.depends
-  [<anadama.deps.StringDependency object at 0x7fd4a6262a50>, <anadama.deps.ExecutableDependency object at 0x7fd4a6262ad0>]
+  [<anadama.tracked.TrackedString object at 0x7fd4a6262a50>, <anadama.tracked.TrackedExecutable object at 0x7fd4a6262ad0>]

-The ``.do()`` method automatically tracks the command string as a :class:`anadama.deps.StringDependency`.
+The ``.do()`` method automatically tracks the command string as a :class:`anadama.tracked.TrackedString`.
 Thus, if the command is changed within the script, the string dependency will have changed and the task will not be skipped.
 This behavior can be deactivated by setting the keyword option ``track_cmd=False``.